 Curry supports both functional programming and logic programming.
-It reuses Haskell syntax and type system, but extends the semantics to add logic programming.
+It reuses Haskell syntax and type system, but extends the semantics to add support of logic programming.

 zs = 0 : zs